SalomePlatform/smesh/doc/salome/gui/SMESH/input/constructing_meshes.rst

       List of sets of hypotheses.
 Tag *[custom]* is automatically added to the sets defined by the user.

    .. note::
-      * *"Automatic"* in the names of predefined sets of hypotheses does not actually mean that they are suitable for meshing any geometry.
       * The list of sets of hypotheses can be shorter than in the above image depending on the geometry dimension.